 Content Editors Workshop

 Yale ITS offers in-person workshops to create and maintain accessible digital content.
+This training is general enough that its principles can work on any website on any platform.
 Upcoming sessions include:

 - Wednesday, May 23 from 1-4 pm in 25 Science Park room 321

 - Monday, June 18 from 9am-12pm in 25 Science Park room 321